calway/Metro-UI-CSS/source/components/select/README.md

 + `reset(toDefault)` - Resets the select to default or empty state.
 If `toDefault` is true, resets to default selected options
 + `getSelected()` - Returns an array of selected values
 + `val(val)` - Gets or sets the selected value(s).
 For multiple selects, pass an array of values
++ `options(options, selected, delimiter)` - Sets the options data. `options` can be a string of HTML, an object with key-value pairs, or a complex object with nested groups
 + `data(options, selected, delimiter)` - Sets the options data. `options` can be a string of HTML, an object with key-value pairs, or a complex object with nested groups
 + `addOption(val, title, selected)` - Adds a single option to the select
 + `addOptions(values)` - Adds multiple options to the select. `values` can be an array or object
 + `removeOption(val)` - Removes an option with the specified value
 + `removeOptions(values)` - Removes multiple options with the specified values
 + `fetch(source, options, clearOptions)` - Fetches options from a remote source
++ `changeAttribute(attributeName)` - Updates the component when an attribute changes
++ `destroy()` - Destroys the select component and removes all event listeners

 ## Events